DrATedder/dental_calculus_dataset/README.md

 - **PATH**: Throughout the pipeline, we assume all software packages are installed in your `PATH`.
 If you do not have administrator access for install, it would be best to give explicit paths to each install.

+- **Decontamination**: In order to use `BBduk` to decontaminate samples, you must have a 'modern' sample (or experimental equivalent for your question) to use as a source.

 ## Basic workflow